-Florida Man Charged After 4 Found Dead at Canada-US Border
+Florida Man Charged after 4 Found Dead at Canada-US Border

 “Why they picked that spot to travel would be the million-dollar question.”

-Klegstad, echoing Canadian officials, said it is uncommon to have people make the harrowing journey from Canada into the U.S.
+Klegstad, echoing Canadian officials, said it’s uncommon to have people make the harrowing journey from Canada into the U.S.

 “It’s not very often we do have southbounders.”